andreasabel/inCode/entry/purely-functional-typed-models.md

     We were able to chain, fork, recombine models by just writing normal higher-order functions.

+    And, through normal higher-order functions, we can see that many models are just "combinator-applied" versions of other simpler models!

 2.  *Differentiable* programs, allowing us to write normal functions and have them be automatically differentiable for gradient descent.